 The Committee may summarily dismiss an Appeal if the Appeal, in the judgment of the Committee, does not raise a valid ground for an appeal.

 The Committee decision shall consider all of the relevant evidence in making its determination.
 The standard to apply is a balance of probabilities.
-For appeals of a finding of breach of this Policy and/or the sanctions imposed, the Committee’s decision will include a determination on whether sanctions or other action is appropriate to reasonably address the Official Complaint.
+For appeals of a finding of breach of this Policy and Procedures and/or the sanctions imposed, the Committee’s decision will include a determination on whether sanctions or other action is appropriate to reasonably address the Complaint.

 The Committee has no authority to order general, aggravated or special damages or costs.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×